earthly/website/blog/_posts/2023-10-26-github-actions-reusable-workflows.md

 ## Conclusion

 Reusable workflows make it convenient to isolate reusable logic from your CI/CD pipelines and reuse them across multiple repositories and pipelines.
 However, they can get quite tricky to track and manage if you aren't careful with them.

 If writing pipelines in this way is starting to seem cumbersome, then take a look at Earthly.
 It can be used within GitHub Actions to over encapsulation and a way to organize more complex builds.

 ## Outside Article Checklist

-- [ ] Create header image in Canva
+* [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
+* [ ] Optional: Find ways to break up content with quotes or images

-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
+* [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links
+* [ ] Run `link-opp` and find 1-5 places to incorporate links
-- [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`
+* [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`